 I’ll be presenting my old Vargur fit here if only because I have experience running it and know that it works.
 Back before I had actually useful alts, my tactic used to be Vargur + Purger Rattle in the Lazerhawks static.
 Granted I might have only gotten away with it thanks to the LZHX ticker.
 Fitting rules generally apply and you can make a Paladin work just as well by matching tank, application, capacitor, and DPS.

-[Vargur, Ticker Tanking] Republic Fleet Gyrostabilizer Republic Fleet Gyrostabilizer Republic Fleet Gyrostabilizer Capacitor Flux Coil II Capacitor Flux Coil II Gist X-Type X-Large Shield Booster Republic Fleet Large Cap Battery Republic Fleet Large Cap Battery Large Micro Jump Drive Adaptive Invulnerability Field II Adaptive Invulnerability Field II Imperial Navy Large EMP Smartbomb 800mm Repeating Cannon II Bastion Module I 800mm Repeating Cannon II 800mm Repeating Cannon II Imperial Navy Large EMP Smartbomb 800mm Repeating Cannon II Ammatar Navy Heavy Energy Nosferatu Large Capacitor Control Circuit II Large Capacitor Control Circuit II Hobgoblin II x5 Hornet EC-300 x5 Hornet II x5 Eifyr and Co.
-'Gunslinger' Motion Prediction MR-703 Eifyr and Co.
-'Gunslinger' Surgical Strike SS-903 Eifyr and Co.
-'Gunslinger' Large Projectile Turret LP-1003 Barrage L x5000 Hail L x5000 Nanite Repair Paste x300 Republic Fleet EMP L x8000 Republic Fleet Phased Plasma L x12000 Sisters Core Scanner Probe x8 Scan Resolution Script x2 Targeting Range Script x2 Optimal Range Script x1 Tracking Speed Script x1 Standard Blue Pill Booster x2 Standard Mindflood Booster x2 Co-Processor II x2 Capacitor Power Relay II x3 Cap Recharger II x2 Improved Cloaking Device II x1 Ammatar Navy Heavy Energy Nosferatu x2 Power Diagnostic System II x2 Core Probe Launcher I x1 Shield Boost Amplifier II x1 Adaptive Invulnerability Field II x1 Heavy Stasis Grappler II x1 Stasis Webifier II x1 Republic Fleet Target Painter x1 Tracking Computer II x1 Warp Core Stabilizer I x5 Warp Disruptor II x1 Warp Scrambler II x1
+[Vargur, ++Ticker Tanking 2020] Republic Fleet Gyrostabilizer Republic Fleet Gyrostabilizer Capacitor Flux Coil II Capacitor Flux Coil II Capacitor Flux Coil II Pith C-Type X-Large Shield Booster Dread Guristas Shield Boost Amplifier Pithum C-Type Adaptive Invulnerability Shield Hardener Republic Fleet Large Cap Battery Republic Fleet Large Cap Battery Large Micro Jump Drive Imperial Navy Large EMP Smartbomb 800mm Repeating Cannon II Bastion Module I 800mm Repeating Cannon II 800mm Repeating Cannon II Imperial Navy Large EMP Smartbomb 800mm Repeating Cannon II Ammatar Navy Heavy Energy Nosferatu Large Capacitor Control Circuit II Large Capacitor Control Circuit II Hobgoblin II x5 Hornet EC-300 x5 Hornet II x5 Eifyr and Co.
+'Gunslinger' Motion Prediction MR-701 Eifyr and Co.
+'Gunslinger' Surgical Strike SS-901 Eifyr and Co.
+'Gunslinger' Large Projectile Turret LP-1001 Agency 'Hardshell' TB5 Dose II Barrage L x5000 Hail L x5000 Nanite Repair Paste x300 Republic Fleet EMP L x8000 Republic Fleet Phased Plasma L x12000 Sisters Core Scanner Probe x8 Scan Resolution Script x2 Targeting Range Script x2 Optimal Range Script x1 Tracking Speed Script x1 Standard Blue Pill Booster x2 Standard Mindflood Booster x2 Co-Processor II x2 Capacitor Power Relay II x3 Cap Recharger II x2 Improved Cloaking Device II x1 Ammatar Navy Heavy Energy Nosferatu x2 Power Diagnostic System II x2 Core Probe Launcher I x1 Shield Boost Amplifier II x1 Adaptive Invulnerability Shield Hardener II x1 Heavy Stasis Grappler II x1 Stasis Webifier II x1 Republic Fleet Target Painter x1 Tracking Computer II x1 Warp Core Stabilizer I x5 Warp Disruptor II x1 Warp Scrambler II x1

 Yes.
 I used to fly with all that in the cargo.
 Here’s a killmail from three years ago where I forgot to refit to cap and wondered why I couldn’t activate my MJD.
 Please don’t buy this.
 It’s fun for about 20 minutes until you realise that it is going to take 10 hours of gank-free krabbing to break even.
 It’s not even particularly effective any more since Bastion gives a weapon timer and prevents refitting!